ericwbailey/ericwbailey.website/source/writing/the-case-for-adding-validation-state-to-your-design-tokens.md

 ## A mature token name

 Design token names can be as simple or as complicated as you need them to be.
-In my experience, it is best to start out simple, then grow them to meet the needs of your design system as it matures.
+In my experience, it is best to start out simple, then grow them to meet the needs of your design system as it grows.

 This approach takes advantage of one of the main benefits of design tokens: being able to target a canonically described quality distributed across one or more systems, and then modify it with an extreme degree of confidence.